03 Apr 2 Seas Agency’s Updated Translation Grants Listing

 - ENGLISH (Ireland, also for the Irish language)

 - FRENCH (Belgium)

 - FRENCH (France)

-2) The French Institute (Institut français) in your country is very likely to have a program that supports publications of translations from the French, often in collaboration with the Book Office (Bureau du Livre) of the local French Embassy.
+2) The French Institute (Institut français) in your country is likely to have a program that supports publications of translations from the French, often in collaboration with the Book Office (Bureau du Livre) of the local French Embassy.

 - GERMAN (Germany)

-2) For books in the humanities and social sciences specifically: the Geisteswissenschaften International program of the The German Börsenverein des Deutschen Buchhandels.
+2) For books in the humanities and social sciences specifically: the Geisteswissenschaften International program of The German Börsenverein des Deutschen Buchhandels.

 - RUSSIAN: Mikhail Prokhorov Fund — Russkyi Mir Foundation

 - SPANISH (Argentina)